aseemchopra25/stashpad/README.md

 ## documentation

-`lein marg` to generate documentation
+`lein marg` to generate documentation and open `/docs/uberdoc.html` in a browser